 HAL Sn/Pb: It is done for those applications that are still exempt from the RoHS Directive.
 The deposition thickness is irregular, 1 µm to 10 µm.
 Not recommended for SMD soldering of some complexity for its lack of flatness and uniformity.
 The advantage is their long storage (24 months) and reducing the cost of tin in the soldering process.

 ENiG (Immersion Ni/Au): Electroless deposition of nickel on copper between 4-7 µm and Gold on nickel from 0.06 µm to 0.12 µm.
 Finishing Lead Free, it is RoHS compliant.
-Storage up to two years.
+Storage up to 12 months.
 Excellent flatness, recommended for multisolders (over than 3), for aluminium wire bonding, gold wire bonding, switching & spring contacts.
 The ‘only’ inconvenience is the highest cost.

 Hard Gold: Plated deposition of nickel from 4 to 7 µm, and over, from 0.10 µm to 2.0 µm of gold.